overture-stack/website/markdown/documentation/dmsui/installation/installation.md

 To install the DMS-UI follow these steps.

-1. Clone the DMS-UI repository to your machine
+1. Clone the repository to your machine

 ```bash
 git clone https://github.com/overture-stack/dms-ui.git